 Pay quartiles by gender:

-I am proud to publish our first gender pay gap report.
 Our figures have been calculated in line with The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.
-The calculation methodology has been checked and approved by our solicitors, and I can confirm that these figures have been verified and are accurate.
+The calculation methodology has been checked and approved, and I can confirm that these figures have been verified and are accurate.

 CEO, Ferguson Marine Engineering Ltd